-11.5.3 Credit Risk
+12.5.3 Credit Risk

-There are two types of credit risk that are relevant to asset management companies:
+There are two types of credit risk that are relevant to AMCs:

-- Issuer credit risk is the credit risk attributable to individual securities: and - Counterparty credit risk is the risk attributable to the downgrading and/or insolvency of a counterparty, available or their own internal rating systems based on a combination of internal and external analyses.
+- (a) Issuer credit risk is the credit risk attributable to individual securities. and - (b) Counterparty credit risk is the risk attributable to the downgrading and/or insolvency of a counterparty.

+In dealing with issuer credit risk. asset managers typically rely on either rating agencies' assessment where available or their own internal rating systems based on a combination of internal and external analyses.
 The degree to which independent issuer credit analysis is appropriate differs from firm to firm, depending on the nature of the instruments traded. size. resources and other factors.
 AMC should conduct independent assessment of credit worthiness of the counter party while taking credit exposure.